wgmo/graphtik/docs/source/plotting.rst

    .. rst:directive:option:: name: link target id
       :type: `str`

-      Make this netop a hyperlink target identified by this name.
+      Make this pipeline a hyperlink target identified by this name.
       If :name: given and no :caption: given, one is created out of this, to act as a permalink.

    .. rst:directive:option:: caption: figure's caption
       :type: `str`

-      Text to put underneath the netop.
+      Text to put underneath the pipeline.

    .. rst:directive:option:: alt
       :type: `str`